-Below are amplitude values from a sample of
+Below are amplitude values from a sample of the IR2HI1B_2010301_ICG1_JKB2b_F2NROTa_001.nc data file as displayed in the HDFView tool.

 Figure 2.
-Sample Data showing amplitude values
+Sample of high gain amplitude values.

 2 SOFTWARE AND TOOLS

 The following links provide access to software for reading and viewing NetCDF data files.
 Please be sure to review instructions on installing and running the programs.